1. Home

 Valentines day is one of those ‘holidays’ that I don’t typically decorate for.
 I literally just finished styling my winter decor a few weeks ago and I’m not about to take it all down again.
 I personally don’t see the need to go all out on this day because, in my opinion, LOVE is something to be celebrated every day!

-However, I had a vision in my head for this Valentine tablescape that included pale pink and cream mixed with this set of thrifted transferware.
+However, I had a vision in my head for this Valentine tablescape that included pale pink and cream mixed with a set of thrifted transferware.
 I wanted it to feel whimsical and romantic.
 With the help of the delicate features on the dishes, my vision came to life!

 a bouquet of flowers in a vintage transferware vase